TC25/Geospatial_workshop_EE/OEFS/index.md

 ## Introduction

 Understanding vegetation and its change over time helps in monitoring ecological health, land use planning, and managing natural resources.
 This tutorial will introduce you to the steps required to analyze and visualize vegetation and vegetation change using satellite data in GEE.
-A focus will be on exploring how easy it is scale your workflow to perform planetary-scale analysis using the platform.
+A focus will be on exploring how easy it is to scale your workflow to perform planetary-scale analysis using the platform.

 ## Local Analysis: Chicago